• Skip to primary navigation

 • Light the alcohol with a grill lighter or simply saute for a minute to allow the alcohol to burn off.

-• Add the mustard and cream, mix thoroughly and cook, stirring, for 1 minute.
+• Add the Dijon mustard and heavy cream, mix thoroughly, and cook the creamy sauce, stirring, for about 1 minute.

 • Return the meat and any accumulated juices to the pan and turn the meat to coat with the sauce.